Changing and Resetting Passwords

 UNCGenie: UNCG Information System

 UNCGenie has its own authentication system based upon your university ID and a Personal Identification Number (PIN).
-This system has a "GetMyPin feature" that can be used to retrieve your initial PIN or reset/unlock your PIN.
+This system has a "GetMyPin feature" that can be used to generate a new PIN (if you've forgotten yours, for example)..
 The system uses email addresses and/or mailing addresses stored in Banner by your admitting or HR office.
 If you are unable to use the GetMyPin tool, contact the UNCG office through which you were admitted or hired.

 Related Tools and Information